AbhiRawool911/Amazon-Clone/README.md

-# Amazon-Clone
+# Amazon Clone - UI design

-This website is not responsive, so it is recommended that you view it on a laptop or computer
+For optimal viewing, it's advised to use a laptop or desktop as this website isn't responsive.